About the Camp Cachalot Wall of Fame

 Forms may be submitted either via electronic mail to firstname.lastname@example.org or by returning the form via US Mail to:

 Camp Cachalot Alumni Association

 Nominations received before the submission deadline are vetted by the Wall of Fame committee of the Alumni Association for completeness, eligibility under the rules above, and appropriateness.
 Vetted nominations are presented to the Executive Committee of the Association for final approval for that year's ballot.
 Unsuccesful nominations may be retained by our Veteran's Committee for consideration in later years.
 Any nomination may be rejected by the Wall of Fame, Veteran's, or Executive committee at their discretion, but their focus will be on completeness, eligibility, and appropriateness.
 Those nominations that are approved by the Executive Committee are placed onto that year's ballot.

 Voting and Election

-To be elected, a nominee must be one of the top four (4) vote-getters for that year, and must receive votes from at least fifty percent (50%) of those members of the Association casting votes (this means that a member can effectively cast a vote against the entire roster of nominees by casting a blank ballot, or abstain with no effect by not casting a ballot).
-This means that no more than four inductees can be honored in a given year.
-Note that this does not mean “one nominee per category”—a voting member may cast votes for multiple people in the same category.
-The voting period will normally end at the end of April, actual dates will always be available on this web page.
+To be elected, a nominee must be one of the top (maximum number of votes on ballot) vote-getters for that year, and must receive votes from at least fifty percent (50%) of those members of the Association casting votes (this means that a member can effectively cast a vote against the entire roster of nominees by casting a blank ballot, or abstain with no effect by not casting a ballot).

 Each year's inductees will be recognized in the Cachaletter, and the induction ceremony will be conducted at Homecoming, at Cachalot, in the summer.